LebedevSergeyVach/EltexSocialMedia/README.md

 >
 > ### **🚧 The project is under active development!**
 >
-> Application version 2.0.0
+> Application version 2.1.0
 > At the moment, work is underway to improve the functionality of the application, add new features to the project, as well as solve possible problems and bugs.
 >
 > ### 📅 Further development plans:
 > - Add features to the app for working with voice posts/events and videos.
 > - Improve caching of data downloaded from the server.
 > - Implement a fragment displaying data about a post/event:
-> - - Displaying information about a post/event;
+> - - Displaying information about a post/event;- Completed!
-> - - Users who liked/participated;
+> - - Users who liked/participated;- Completed!
-> - - Comments;
+> - - Comments;- Completed!
 > - - Displaying the location/event on the map;
 > - - Mentioning other users when creating a post/event.
 >